 Meanwhile, the bigger story could be how social media as a category has failed to hold up in the wake of Facebook's debut.
 Both Zynga (NAS: ZNGA) and Renren (NYS: RENN) fell more than 10% on Friday and are still trading lower today, despite a sharp uptrend in the tech-heavy Nasdaq.
 Investors are behaving as if they don't believe these names will support the sort of sustainable growth implied by their rich valuations.

 The week that was

-See you back here next weekend for more tech stock talk.
-And remember to check out the Fool's latest special report -- "These Stocks Could Skyrocket After the 2012 Presidential Election" -- and add the Big Idea portfolio stocks to your Foolish Watchlist for ongoing, up-to-the-minute coverage.
-Both the report and the Watchlist as 100% free to use:
+See you back here next weekend for more tech-stock talk.
+And remember to check out the Fool's latest special report -- "Forget Facebook -- Here's the Tech IPO You Should Be Buying" -- and add the Big Idea portfolio stocks to your Foolish Watchlist for ongoing, up-to-the-minute coverage.
+Both the report and the Watchlist are 100% free to use: